alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/1.SystemModel/Preprocessing scripts/README.md

 # Preprocessing - Suitable area considering spatial distribution of water depths

 Input data and Matlab Scripting files to manage the work flow to calculate suitable area of water depth considering spatial variations in water depths in wetland units.
-Suitable area is calculated from the water level-flooded area and habitat suitability of water depth curves in four steps listed in manuscript over two script files
+Suitable area is calculated from the water level-flooded area and habitat suitability of water depth curves in four steps listed in manuscript over two script files.

+##To Use
+1. Open Matlab version R2015b or later, switch to the directory where you downloaded and saved the script and data files.
+2. run **DepthVaryingSuitableArea_OA.m** (i.e., at Matlab prompt >> DepthVaryingSuitableArea_OA)
+3. Several plots will show the suitable area results and the file *SuitableAreaDepthVarying.xls* will be created.
+4. run **FittingCurve_SpecAll.m**
+5. Four plots will show the curves fitted ot the suitable area results and the curve fitting parameters will be written to the files *Paramet_OutputHSI.xls* and *G_DWparams.gdx*.

 ## Script Files
 **DepthVaryingSuitableArea_OA.m** - Steps #1, 2, and 3.
 Matlab script file to calculate area with suitable water depth considering spatial distributions of water depths in wetland units

-    - Read wetland unit water level-flooded area relationships from file Lidar_data.xls and habitat suitability of water depth function parameters from BRMBR_input.xls
+    - Read wetland unit water level-flooded area relationships from file *Lidar_data.xls* and habitat suitability of water depth function parameters from *BRMBR_input.xls*
 	- Step 1. partition the wetland unit into zones with the same water depth and order the zones by increasing water depth.
-These zones are the row entries in Lidar_data.xls
+These zones are the row entries in *Lidar_data.xls*
 	- Step 2.
 Calculate the suitable area for a particular wetland unit water level by summing products of the zone water depth suitability index and zone area.
 Zone area is calculated as the difference between the wetted area of the current zone and next deeper zone
 	- Step 3.
 Repeat steps 1 and 2 for various water levels and each species and each wetland units.